 2013 - The St. Rose/Stanford Clinics affiliation expanded to include the Cardiovascular & Thoracic Surgery Program.
 The Level III NICU expansion (increasing number of beds from 19 to 30) was completed in July.
 Rose de Lima Campus opened an expanded catheterization lab with the first Ocelot System in Nevada for treating PAD.
 Two Dignity Health Medical Group Nevada health care clinics, associated with Dignity Health – St. Rose Dominican, opened: The Dream Fund Pediatric Endocrinology Clinic in Henderson and Dignity Health Medical Group – Peccole Plaza.

-2014 - Ground was broken on the new Siena Campus five-story, 220,000 sq. ft. tower, which will add 141 private rooms as well as an expanded emergency department, operating suites, and expanded space in a variety of departments.
+2014 - Ground was broken on the new Siena Campus five-story, 220,000 sq. ft. tower, which will add nearly 100 private rooms as well as expanded adult and children's emergency departments, operating suites, and expanded space in a variety of departments.
 The San Martin Campus becomes the first hospital in southern Nevada to earn the prestigious Baby-Friendly Hospital designation.
 Two additional Dignity Health Medical Group locations opened - one near the San Martin Campus and another in the Del Webb building adjacent to the Siena Campus.